 Like any human being, Columbus was imperfect and flawed.
-But the flaws and violations that he is being accused of are not supported by original source documentation.
+But the violations that he is being accused of are not quite supported by the original source documentation.
 Furthermore, many of the negative outcomes that derived from the Columbian Exchange can be directly attributable to other key individuals who were Columbus’ contemporary rivals and competitors.
 This is why an evidence-based examination of his life must continue.

 Some Italian-American community groups celebrate Italian History Month with festivals and parades.
 The San Gennaro festival in New York City’s Little Italy is a legendary one, as is the Columbus Day parade farther uptown.
 Another great example is the relatively new That’s Amore Festival in Stamford Connecticut.
 It is 2 days of music, food, wine and all things Italian.
-I love this idea for many reasons – it celebrates all of the accomplishments of important Italians past and present, and it is a 2 day party to invite everyone else to.
-Sharing food creates a social bond.
-That is the kind of inclusion I value.
-No matter how an Italian Heritage Festival is celebrated, there is always room for people to acknowledge the skills and determination of Christopher Columbus.
-This is our self-determination, and it is an inalienable right.
+I love this idea for many reasons – it celebrates all of the accomplishments of Italians past and present, and it is a 2 day party to invite everyone else to.
+Sharing food creates a social bond, and that is the kind of inclusion I value.
+No matter how an Italian Heritage Festival is celebrated, there is always room for people to acknowledge the skills and determination of Christopher Columbus if they want to.
+This is self-determination, and it is an inalienable right.

 Final Food for Thought

 The Native American people rightfully have November as well as August 9th to be recognized.
-We should be able to dictate our October accordingly.
+Italian-Americans should be able to dictate their October accordingly.
 Self-determination is a right of all peoples.
 With that said, the date should not be taken away from Italian Heritage month.
 What goes in its place should be a decision of the Italian-American community.